Vector Smart Object

 Landlords can recover some or all of the costs of these works from the leaseholders through a service charge.
 In 2003, Section 20 was added to the Landlord and Tenant Act to protect leaseholders from being overcharged by their landlords.

-Your landlord must follow the Section 20 procedures even if the works they are carrying out were requested by the leaseholders or a Recognised Tenants Association.
+Your landlord must follow the Section 20 procedures even if the work they are carrying out was requested by the leaseholders or a Recognised Tenants Association.

 Section 20 procedures provide transparency to the tender process so that leaseholders can be sure that they are being fairly charged for any qualifying works and that the chosen contractors are likely to complete the works to a high standard.